sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/local-prototype-to-agentcore/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ---